knpuniversity/symfony2-series/knpu/episode3/service-container.rst

 Back up and look at what we've accomplished.
 By creating ``EventReportManager`` and moving logic there, we made some of our code more organized and reusable.
-By going a step further and registering at a service, we made it *even* easier to get and use this object.
+By going a step further and registering a service, we made it *even* easier to get and use this object.
 The services on the container are your application's *tools*, and you'll add more and more.

-Let's go back to the browser to try it out, again our file downloads!
-We've just put our first service into the service container.
-We can re-use it anywhere in our application by getting it out of the container.

 Hey Look at this Dumped Container!
 ----------------------------------